puetzp/vec2checkd/README.md

 'requests'=130.54098;@0:200;@0:100;;
 ```

-There is a little more going on here, so check the [documentation](doc/configuration.md) about details on the placeholders in the plugin_output field, the thresholds, the performance_data object etc.
+There is a little more going on here, among other things the use of [handlebars templates](https://handlebarsjs.com/) in the customized plugin output.
+So check the [documentation](doc/configuration.md) for details on the use of the templating language, thresholds, customizing performance data etc.

 ## Limitations